Another price increase from the US Postal Service.

 He politely smiled and explained that if they didn’t lock the doors, people would just keep coming in and they would never get to leave.
 Everyone politely smiled back and this even drew a few courtesy laughs.

 I’m guilty of smiling right along with my fellow customers.
 It was one of those moments that you weren’t quite sure how to act or why this was really that amusing.
 Was it because we had made it in and all those other poor schmucks were outside and would have to come back tomorrow or was it just nervousness?
 I may have been smiling on the outside, but inside I was screaming foul.

 This seems crazy to me.
 The big box stores get it.
 They bring on extra help and extend their hours to accommodate for it.
 1/3 of their yearly sales rely heavily on the months surrounding Christmas.
 If these businesses can figure this out why can’t the Postal Service?

 That maybe why the US Postal service is doomed.

 The Postal service isn’t run like a business.
 Its run like an government office and has different views of how things should operate.
 E-mail may have taken away letters but packages will always remain a hands on service.

 A business owner would see that there were customers being turned away and quickly surmise that he couldn’t really afford to have people work overtime.
 A second shift would allow the day shift employees to leave on time and still keep the customers coming in.
 This may seem simplified but then why isn’t it getting done?

-Will the US Postal service survive?
-Let us know what you think and leave us a comment.
+Will the US Postal service survive another price increase?
+Let us know what you think and leave us a comment below.